Pierre-Sassoulas/django-zxcvbn-password-validator/README.md

 		...
 	]

-You could choose to use zxcvbn alone, but I personally still use Django's `UserAttributeSimilarityValidator`.
+You could choose to use zxcvbn alone, but I personally still use Django's `UserAttributeSimilarityValidator`, because there seems to be still be some problem with it integrating user informations with zxcvbn (as of june 2018).

 Finally you can set the `PASSWORD_MINIMAL_STRENGH` to your liking (default is 2), every password scoring lower than this number will be rejected :